kewley/AVRDigitalClock/README.md

-Ditial clock based on the ATMega328.
+Digital clock based on the ATMega328.

+Supports hours:minutes and minutes:seconds modes.
+Allows user to set and adjust time using buttons.

 Schematic to come soon.
-Code cleanup todo.
+Code improvements ongoing.
-Currently only displays minutes and seconds, will update soon.